Happy Valley, Hong Kong: Transport

 Hong Kong Tramways extended their network into Happy Valley in 1922, and the community has been served by the trams ever since.
 The extension has one terminus.

 Residents can access the Causeway Bay MTR station via minibuses or trams.

 Aberdeen Tunnel, Wong Nai Chung Road and Canal Road Flyover also serve as the major thoroughfares in Happy Valley.

 Happy Valley has three bus terminals, of which two are located above Happy Valley on Tai Hang Road and Stubbs Road and one on Wong Nai Chung Road.
 The terminus furthest up the hill serves bus route No. 8X that goes to Island Resort, Siu Sai Wan.

 The upper terminus (also on the hill) serves one of Hong Kong's oldest bus routes (No. 1) which spans from Green Lane of Happy Valley to Central.

 The lower bus terminus serves bus route No. 117, going to Sham Shui Po.

+Bus route No. 1M, circulating Exhibition Centre station and Wong Nai Chung Gap, also by way of entire Happy Valley.